Getting Started

 Editorial review of any document — checks factual accuracy, citations, internal consistency, institutional sensitivity, voice/style, and AI-specific failure modes.
 Prioritized revision report with self-check.

-View on GitHubFor teaching-specific skills — exam question generators, class prep, slide review — see the Claude Code Skills section on the Pedagogy Resources portal.
+View on GitHubFor teaching-specific skills — exam question generators, class prep, slide review — see the AI Skills section on the Pedagogy Resources portal.

 Policies & Guidelines